lxc/linuxcontainers.org/content/cgmanager/introduction.md

 # Support
 CGManager's stable release support relies on the Linux distributions and their own commitment to pushing stable fixes and security updates.

-Commercial support for CGManager on Ubuntu LTS releases can be obtained from [Canonical Ltd](http://www.canonical.com).